 An initial walkover of the site was undertaken for the purposes of the Phase I habitat survey undertaken by Smeeden Foreman during January 2017.
-The initial survey was undertaken by Senior Ecologist Jessica Mitchell BSc (Hons) MSc of Smeeden Foreman Ltd. A follow up walkover survey of the site was undertaken on 18th September 2017 to review the habitats present on site with particular focus on potential use of these habitats by bird species.
-The follow up survey was undertaken by Ecologist Maria Gill BSc (Hons) of Smeeden Foreman Ltd.
+A follow up walkover survey of the site was undertaken on 18th September 2017 to review the habitats present on site with particular focus on potential use of these habitats by bird species.